 The content of this paper is as follows.
-In Sect.~\ref{chainsect} we map the Migdal-Eliashberg theory to a classical spin chain building on the path integral formulation we develop in Appendices~\ref{holsteinapp} and \ref{standardapp}.
-We interpret the superconducting transition in terms of spins in Sect.~\ref{spinsect}, construct a divergence free form of Eliashberg equations as well as new (spin flip) solutions for them in Sect.~\ref{newsect}, and relate spins and the Eliashberg gap function $\Delta_n$ in Sect.~\ref{gapsect}.
-These three sections lay the groundwork for the analysis of stationary points of the free energy in Sect.~\ref{stptsec}.
-Sect.~\ref{strongsect} focuses on the strong coupling limit $\lam=\infty$ and in Sect.~\ref{ander} we compare the two notions of spins in the theory of superconductivity -- Eliashberg spins introduced in this paper and Anderson pseudospins~\cite{pseudo} -- and discuss the role of the spin flip solutions of the Eliashberg equations in the collisionless dynamics of strongly coupled superconductors.
+In Sec.~\ref{chainsect} we map the Migdal-Eliashberg theory to a classical spin chain building on the path integral formulation we develop in Appendixes~\ref{holsteinapp} and \ref{standardapp}.
+We interpret the superconducting transition in terms of spins in Sec.~\ref{spinsect}, construct a divergence-free form of Eliashberg equations as well as new (spin-flip) solutions for them in Sec.~\ref{newsect}, and relate spins and the Eliashberg gap function $\Delta_n$ in Sec.~\ref{gapsect}.
+These three sections lay the groundwork for the analysis of stationary points of the free energy in Sec.~\ref{stptsec}.
+Section~\ref{strongsect} focuses on the strong coupling limit $\lam=\infty$ and in Sec.~\ref{ander} we compare the two notions of spins in the theory of superconductivity (Eliashberg spins introduced in this paper and Anderson pseudospins~\cite{pseudo}) and discuss the role of the spin-flip solutions of the Eliashberg equations in the collisionless dynamics of strongly coupled superconductors.